wadmiraal/Colibri/README.md

 Configuration directives are found in `app/conf.php` and are pretty self-explainatory.
 As mentioned in **Directory structure** above, you are not bound to the provided directory structure.
 You can use any structure you want, just as long as all Colibri core files are located in the same directory.

 In the provided directory structure, the `web` directory is the webroot.
 Colibri code is located outside the web root by default (recommended).
 If you don't want to place your code outside the webroot, move the `app` and `sys` directories in the same directory as `index.php`.
-Open `index.php` and change the `SYS_PATH` constant to point where the Colibri core files reside (`sys` folder).
+Open `index.php` and change the `COLIBRI_SYS_PATH` constant to point where the Colibri core files reside (`sys` folder).